Adimserious/Afrogspot/README.md

 - Color Scheme: Green, Black and white colors were mostly used.
 ![Colors image](/images/colors-img.png)

+## Colour Scheme
 Consistent Branding and Visuals
 African-Inspired Design: The imagery, patterns, and color schemes reflects African culture. vibrant, warm colors of green, white, and orange, combined with traditional African patterns in the design of the home page hero image and section, users are greeted with a very attractive products clip with a shop now button and African shop where people are seen doing some shopping.

-- Typography: There is a Clear and readable fonts, with a good contrast against the background.
+## Typography: There is a Clear and readable fonts, with a good contrast against the background.

-- Visual Elements: relevant and high-quality images is used to enhance content.
+## Visual Elements: relevant and high-quality images is used to enhance content.

 ## Project planning
 [GitHub repository for project planning](https://github.com/users/Adimserious/projects/7)